viperproject/gobra-book/src/02/self-framing.md

 // @ ensures *x == old(*y) && acc(x) && acc(y)
 ```

-As an exception, the assertion from an `assert` statement must not be self-framing.
+As an exception, the assertion from an `assert` statement need not be self-framing.
 For example, we can write `*x == 1` instead of `acc(x) && *x == 1`.
 However, Gobra reports an error if `acc(x)` is not held in the state.
 ``` go verifies